AllenDevaraj/LiveDataPlottingOfStockData/README.md

 > Live Data Plotting in Python.

-This project is a prototype of live data plotting of random stock values using various pythong libraries and MySQL database.
+This project is a prototype of live data plotting of random stock values using various pythong libraries along with MySQL database.

 We shall go through the libraries used here: